-Why all the fuss over social media and Facebook marketing?
 Facebook has repeatedly proven to be a marketing powerhouse with great reach, easy targeting tools, and good results.
 The social network has 1.4 billion daily users—that’s more than 4 times the population of the United States.
 At one point, an important question came up: how do you create and deliver personalized product ads for SO many people?
-The answer was the Dynamic ad, which was created to make the work of product advertisers around the globe infinitely simpler.
+The answer was the Dynamic ad (once known as Facebook Dynamic Product ads or DPA).

 There’s a very cool reason for this.
 Traditionally, digital ads had been individually crafted.
 Marketers spent a huge amount of time to develop copy and images for all of their products.
 Then, resulting ads are usually not optimized (ie boring, general, or even prone to errors).
 Facebook Dynamic ads, on the other hand, enable marketers to automate most of these processes.
 They pull data from a product data feed.
 A feed, or “product catalog” for Facebook, is a file containing all your product information and specs.
 This information is dynamically funneled into an ad template, creating countless ads all in one go.
 Now, let’s get into how these ads work, how to use them, and what you can do to drive more sales and greater performance!